Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ![](./RecordedFuture-IOC_Enrichment-IP_Domain_URL_Hash/images/IntelligenceCloudParameter.png)

-# DEPRECATED Playbooks
--Deprecated playbooks can be found in GitHub in the [Deprecated folder](./Deprecated/)

 # Known Issues
 ## Version 3.0
-## Version 3.0
-Sentinel playbook upgrade experience can result in the following error: ```Cannot read properties of null (reading 'parameters')```
+Microsoft Sentinel playbook upgrade experience can result in the following error: ```Cannot read properties of null (reading 'parameters')```
 ![](Images/2023-09-13-19-16-24.png)

 A workaround is to reinstall and overwrite the playbooks from the template in Playbook Template tab and not using the upgrade wizard.
 Before overwriting an active playbook make note of the risk list downloaded, the description, cadence of downloading.